3 observations after Maxey exits early and Sixers fall to Trail Blazers

 Refreshed Drummond

-Starting against 7-foot-2 Portland rookie, Drummond threw down a couple of dunks in the first quarter off of Maxey lobs.
+Starting against 7-foot-2 Portland rookie Donovan Clingan, Drummond threw down a couple of dunks in the first quarter off of Maxey lobs.

 Drummond has looked considerably healthier and more nimble since the All-Star break, which allowed him to address a left toe injury.